kauri-io/archive/docs/ETHDenver 2019 Finalists and Winners/wel-fair.md

 ---
 title: Wel-fair
 summary: Project Name WelFair Project Tagline/Description (140 Characters Max.
 Will be used on table card for judging) Government task marketplace to top-up welfare benefits Team Members.
-First and Last Names Bernard Lin, Sean Oh, Siva Kannan, Ling Zhong Status.im ID for Each Team Member (we will use this to contact you and your team) https //get.status.im/user/0x04168ab2915aaf7d47d5e391414facc39354da41a8cb4a276cb88cfd0e2c02b9bebb856abffd62288b860ce773e5460d503d2ca983b51b4a43a7a37fdae281e050 https://get.
+First and Last Names Bernard Lin, Sean Oh, Siva Kannan, Ling Zhong Status.im ID for Each Team Member (we will use this to contact you and your team) https-//get.status.im/user/0x04168ab2915aaf7d47d5e391414facc39354da41a8cb4a276cb88cfd0e2c02b9bebb856abffd62288b860ce773e5460d503d2ca983b51b4a43a7a37fdae281e050 https-//get.
 authors:
   - null (@null)
 date: 2019-02-17